I experienced so much anxiety at work when I was a new nurse on

 Oh and if you have a mustard stain on your shirt, just point out how clumsy you can be and how awful it looks.
 Being real about how your feeling takes the sting out of the situation and can make it feel less significant.

 We should distinguish shyness from being an introvert.
-Being an introvert isn’t really as much about engaging with
+Being an introvert isn’t really as much about engaging with coworkers and customers as it is about how you recharge.

 The point is: Are you recharging?
 If you are an extrovert, naturally you recharge by being “out there” with people.
 However, if you are introverted, you need healthy alone time.
 This is how you recharge.